Monday, January 25, 2016

 These pictures were taken on a short solo motorcycle trip to the Tongariro National Park.
 I travelled up via SH1 then onto SH4 at Bulls.
 I visited the Whakapapa ski resort and then travelled via SH41 to the small town of Tokaanu where I camped the night at the Oasis Motel and Holiday Park before heading back to Wellington the next day.

 From a motorcycling point of view SH1 is no fun at all.
 It is boringly straight and passes through a seemingly endless succession of dreary towns (I won’t name them, for fear of offending the dreary) but is a great way of getting North quickly.
-SH4 and SH41 are much more like it and are very quiet, nice and twisty and pass through some terrific scenery.
+SH4 and SH41 are much more like it and are very quiet and nice and twisty and pass through some terrific scenery.

 Considering how hot it has been I was surprised to see how much snow was still clinging onto to Mt Ruapehu, which is as ever is the stunning jewel at the centre of the North Island.